MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/acf-views/readme.txt

 You can use the View shortcode inside the Gutenberg Query Loop element.
 Please make sure you've added it via the built-in Shortcode block, as it won't work properly with other block types, like Code or Custom HTML.

 == Changelog ==

+= 2.3.7 (2023-11-07): =
+- View: Custom Markup - fixed bug with the newly added fields with multiple spaces in the name
+- Edit screen: workaround for the initial Full Screen Mode (Gutenberg)
+- Jetpack: added workaround to avoid break post_content by the 'Markdown' module

+= 2.3.6 (2023-11-04): =
+- View: fixed bug with the 'object-id' argument (for the old '$user$' and '$term$' values)
+- Card: fixed Meta and Card filters bug on wp.com hosting

 = 2.3.5 (2023-11-03): =
 - View: map field - added "Multiple map markers" plugin compatibility